 Deploy it, Ship it, Roll Credits

 After you express your coding genius, remember to output pip freeze > requirements.txt. python-lambda will use this as a reference for which packages need to be included.
-This is neat because we can use Pipenv and the benefits of the workflow it provides while still easily outputting what we need to deploy.
+This is neat because we can use Pipenv and its workflow's benefits while still easily outputting what we need to deploy.

-Because we already specified which Lambda we're going to deploy to in config.yaml, we can deploy to that Lambda immediately. lambda deploy will use the zip upload method, whereas lambda deploy-s3 will store your source on S3.
+We already specified which Lambda we will deploy to in config.yaml, we can deploy to that Lambda immediately. lambda deploy will use the zip upload method, whereas lambda deploy-s3 will store your source on S3.

-If you'd like to deploy the function yourself, run with lambda build which will zip your source code plus dependencies neatly into a /dist directory.
-Suddenly we never have to compromise our project structure, and now we can easily source control our Lambdas by .gitignoring our build folders while hanging on to our Pipfiles.
+If you'd like to deploy the function, run with lambda build which will zip your source code plus dependencies neatly into a /dist directory.
+Suddenly we never have to compromise our project structure, and now we can easily source control our Lambdas by leveraging .gitignore to our build folders while hanging on to our Pipfiles.

-Here's to hoping you never need to deploy Lambdas using any other method ever again.
+Here's to hoping you never need to repeatedly deploy Lambdas using any other method.
 Cheers.